saadallahham/Permeabilit-prediction-/README.md

 The audit records the exact package versions, predictor list, fold well IDs, training sample count and GA weights.
 It is suitable for inspecting the split before using results.

-## GitHub

-Upload the project source or initialize your own repository here. `.gitignore` excludes the private manuscript, inspection files, environment, generated outputs and archives.
-No GitHub repository is created or published automatically.
-The included GitHub Actions workflow runs the tests and complete pipeline and attaches results as an artifact.
-The supplied ZIP includes a generated example run for convenience; generated outputs need not be committed.